-Paul Anderton FCA Acting Managing Director 5 March 2020
+Paul Anderton FCA Acting Managing Director 26 March 2021

-Annual Board Report for the year ended 31 December 2019
+Annual Board Report for the year ended 31 December 2020

-Significant matters relating to AOA activities in the year ended 31 December 2019 were as follows:
+Significant matters relating to AOA activities in the year ended 31 December 2020 were as follows:

-Registration and Inspection activities: One firm withdrew from the Register of Recognized Auditors and one was added; there were two firms on the Register at 31 December 2019.
+Registration and Inspection activities: There were no additional registrations and no withdrawals from the Register of Recognized Auditors in 2020.
+There were two firms on the Register at 31 December 2020.

-No inspections were performed in 2019 and there were no matters arising from inspections in previous years which required further action by the AOA in 2019.
+One inspection was started in 2020 and completed in early 2021.
+There were no matters arising from inspections in previous years which required further action by the AOA in 2020.